 Island-Hopping Day Trip

-The last of our 3 days in Railay Beach was spent on an island-hopping boat tour to the beautiful limestone islands and their beaches.
-We booked via Pranang Tours in Railay Beach for THB 450 including lunch and water.
-Unlike the James Bond Island tour, the islands on this particular trip are close to Railay Beach and Krabi, allowing you plenty of time to make 3-5 stops including a few snorkeling sessions.
+We spent the last of our three days in Railay Beach on an island-hopping boat tour of the region’s beautiful limestone islands and their beaches.
+Unlike the James Bond Island tour, the islands on this particular trip are close to Railay Beach and Krabi, allowing you plenty of time to make 3 to 5 stops, including a few snorkeling sessions.

-We shared a longboat with a few other guests which wasn’t bad at all.
-You can book a private boat if you fancy but keep in mind that all tours (and there are a lot of them) make the same stops so you won’t be along in either case.
-That’s the caveat of traveling in Thailand – it’s oh so beautiful but you’re hardly the only one there, so set the right expectations.
-For that awesome feeling of having tropical nature all to yourself – head to the South Pacific Islands!
+We shared a longboat with a few other guests, which wasn’t bad at all.
+You can book a private boat if you fancy, but keep in mind that all tours (and there are a lot of them) make the same stops, so you won’t be alone in either case.
+That’s the caveat of traveling in Thailand – it’s oh-so-beautiful, but you’re hardly the only one there, so set the right expectations.
+Head to the South Pacific Islands for that awesome feeling of having tropical nature all to yourself!

 Our second stop was for 45 minutes of snorkeling at the base of giant limestone cliffs.
-It was sad to see the bleached coral but surprisingly, there were lots of tropical fish swimming around us.
+It was sad to see the bleached coral, but surprisingly, there were lots of tropical fish swimming around us.
 We then continued to the famous ‘Chicken Island’.
-Yeap, that’s right!
-When you see the photos it all makes sense, though – doesn’t it?
 We stopped for some more snorkeling just off the chicken’s neck and some fresh watermelon on board.